How Much Does It Cost to Develop an App Like Tinder?

 You know the app, you like it, and you think a similar app in your domain could be an excellent business opportunity.
 All you need to know is the cost to see if the numbers add up.

-So why might this be a wrong question?
+So why might this be the wrong question?

 What makes this question wrong is not the question itself, but the time and place you ask it.